gedw99/arrow-mino/README.md

 ## Deployment

+This philosophy here is to deploy the same code on all servers, and toggle what is activated.

+https://github.com/ServiceWeaver/weaver takes the same concept further with live adjustments with what runs where and how many of them, based on metrics.

+We will eventually support weaver, but for now we just turn everything on.

 Fly.io and Hetzner both offer autoscaling, without any kubernetes.

 Fly.io can run a single docker that has the binaries injected and a ProcFile.
 This is a very simple way to run.